 Manage Microsoft OneNote 2010 with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage Microsoft OneNote 2010.

 I’ve already got OneNote 2010 installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up the application here from the Start Menu and look at our configuration options we find many settings to choose from.
 If I go to some of these tab sections such as “Display” and “Save and Backup”, I have some options that I would definitely want to set for my users.
 As an Administrator though what I’m the most concerned about is the security settings found in “Trust Center Settings.”
 We can see that there are several options within the “Add-ins” and “Privacy Options” that I would most definitely want to enforce upon my users to ensure that their desktops remain secure.